sass/sass/doc-src/SASS_CHANGELOG.md

 * Disallow semicolons at the end of `@import` directives in the indented syntax.

+* Don't error out when being used as a library without requiring `fileutil`.

 ## 3.1.7

 * Don't crash when doing certain operations with `@function`s.